ComLarsic/Velvet-Browser/README.md

 # Velvet-Browser
-Velvet is a codename for a basic web browser made in python using Gtk3 and WebKit
+Velvet is a codename for a basic web browser made in python using Gtk3 and WebKit2

 # Support
 For right now it only works on Linux, Windows support coming soon!